Phobos-developers/Phobos/docs/Fixed-or-Improved-Logics.md

 - `EMEffect` used for random AnimList pick is now replaced by a new tag `AnimList.PickRandom` with no side effect.
 (EMEffect=yes on AA inviso projectile deals no damage to units in movement)
 - Script action `Move to cell` now obeys YR cell calculation now.
 Using `1000 * Y + X` as its cell value. (was `128 * Y + X` as it's RA leftover)
 - The game now can reads waypoints ranges in [0, 2147483647]. (was [0,701])
+- Map trigger action 125 can play BuildUp anim correctly as an option

 ![image](_static/images/remember-target-after-deploying-01.gif)
 *Nod arty keeping target on attack order in [C&C: Reloaded](https://www.moddb.com/mods/cncreloaded/)*